zhongzc/digitalCustomComponents/README.md

 the simulators settings ("Java library").

 The class `DemoComponentSource.java` contains a `Main` method.
 This method can be used to debug your components.
-To use this method, it is necessary to remove the jar file from the digital settings.
+To use this method, it is necessary to remove the jar file from the digiblock settings.

 ## How do I get set up? ##